Last updated: July 24, 2020

 - The Alaska Housing Finance Corporation was also directed to suspend foreclosures and evictions

 Governor Ducey issued an executive order temporarily delaying evictions for up to 120 days, and the Arizona Supreme Court authorized the suspension of mandatory timelines for eviction hearings.
+The executive order is expected to continue through October 31, 2020.

 - Tenants are still responsible for any rent owed